 The very cool and hopeful part of this is that you can combat any negative pathways in your brain by practicing being calm, to drive into your brain—that calm is how you function.
 If you want to understand neuroplasticity, mindfulness, and breathwork more deeply I highly recommend you watch this short youtube video, it’s mind-blowing!

 Feeling ready to destress?
-I’ve compiled my three favorite breathwork practices and explained them step by step.
+I’ve compiled my three favorite breathwork exercises and explained them step by step.
 Grab a yoga mat, or sit back in your chair and check it out.

 I promise, even trying just one exercise is time very well spent!